npryce/pottery/README.md

 Use the `pottery` command to record significant events in your project with short, Twitter-like posts (which we've nicknamed "shards").

-Posts are stored in a subdirectory of your project as Markdown files.
+Shards are stored in a subdirectory of your project as Markdown files.
 The default directory is `docs/project-history`, but you can specify a different directory when you initialise the history log.